 Katonah is a very small town located in the state of New York.
-With a population of 1,735 people and two constituent neighborhoods, Katonah is the 629th largest community in New York.
-Much of the housing stock in Katonah was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 1,603 people and two constituent neighborhoods, Katonah is the 660th largest community in New York.
+Katonah has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Katonah home prices are not only among the most expensive in New York, but Katonah real estate also consistently ranks among the most expensive in America.

-Katonah is a decidedly white-collar town, with fully 89.82% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Katonah is a town of professionals, service providers, and managers.
-There are especially a lot of people living in Katonah who work in management occupations (16.96%), sales jobs (10.06%), and teaching (9.59%).
+Katonah is a decidedly white-collar town, with fully 98.38% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Katonah is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Katonah who work in management occupations (29.73%), office and administrative support (17.97%), and teaching (8.92%).

 Of important note, Katonah is also a town of artists.
 Katonah has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Katonah’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.35% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.42% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Katonah is a very ethnically-diverse town.
 The people who call Katonah home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Katonah residents report their race to be White, followed by Black or African-American.
+The greatest number of Katonah residents report their race to be White, followed by Asian.
 Katonah also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.58% of the town’s residents.
-Important ancestries of people in Katonah include English, Irish, German, and Italian.
+People of Hispanic or Latino origin account for 20.28% of the town’s residents.
+Important ancestries of people in Katonah include Italian, Irish, German, English, and Polish.

 The most common language spoken in Katonah is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and French.